google/go-cloud/internal/docs/pubsub/design.md

 server or its sending has failed.

-Messages can be received from an existing subscription to a topic by creating a `pubsub.Subscriber` and calling its `Receive` method, like this:
+Messages can be received from an existing subscription to a topic by calling the `Receive` method on a `Subscription` object returned from `acmepubsub.OpenSubscription`, like this:

 ```go
 package main